PStreiffer/Error-Calculator/README.md

 More may come soon.

-developed by Phoebe Violette Streiffer, 2025.
+developed by Phoebe Violette Streiffer, 2025. please attribute credit in modifications, as well as in using (such as in lab reports).